AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

    ![Selecting the index page in the Sites console](assets/create-block/sites-console.png)

-1. Tap or click **Edit** in the toolbar of the console and the Universal Editor will open.
+1. Tap or click **Edit** in the toolbar of the console and the Universal Editor opens.

    * In order to load the page, you may need to tap or click **Sign in with Adobe** to authenticate to AEM in the Universal Editor.

 1. In the Universal Editor, select a section.
 In the properties rail, tap or click the **Add** icon and then select your new **Quote** block from the menu.

    * The **Add** icon is a plus symbol.
-   * You know that you have selected a section if the blue outline of the selected object has a tab labelled **Section**.
+   * You know that you have selected a section if the blue outline of the selected object has a tab labeled **Section**.
    * In this example, tapping or clicking slightly above the **Lorem Ipsum** heading selects a section containing the heading and lorem ipsum text.

    ![Select a section in the Universal Editor](assets/create-block/add-quote-block.png)